 mutational landscape of the genome

-We found that in blood cells, late-replicating genomic regions have a 4-6-fold higher mutation rate compared to early-replicating regions.
-Structural mutations and recombination are also elevated in late-replicating DNA.
+One of the most important implications of replication timing is on genome stability, in particular mutation rates and patterns.
+We and others have shown that late-replicating genomic regions have a 4-6-fold higher mutation rate compared to early-replicating regions.
 By analyzing large-scale sequencing data of family trios, we found that there is a higher rate of de-novo germline mutations in late-replicating genomic regions.
 However, this was only seen in the offspring of younger fathers; there is an age-dependent decrease in the association of mutations with replication timing in males.
 As a result, mutations in older fathers are less biased to late-replicating genomic regions and are therefore more likely to influence genes and affect phenotype.

 Replication timing is also a major factor affecting the distribution of mutations in cancer genomes.
 Before this was realized, many genes were thought to be cancer drivers because they were found to be recurrently mutated in cancer genomes; many of these genes turned out to be late-replicating genes that simply have a high background mutation rate.
 In addition, different cancer types have different mutational profiles which can be traced to differences in replication timing and other epigenetic variables in their cell type of origin.
-By analyzing mutation patterns in a cancer genome, it is therefore possible to identify the cell type of origin of the cancer.
 Furthermore, the distribution of replication origins in the genome has a major influence on mutational strand asymmetry in numerous tumors; in turn, patterns of mutational asymmetry can be used to illuminate mechanisms of DNA repair and mutagenesis during S phase in cancer cells.

 Our research is funded by: